UniMath/agda-unimath/src/metric-spaces/symmetric-premetric-structures.lagda.md

 {{#concept "symmetric" Disambiguation="premetric" agda=is-symmetric-Premetric}}
 if `d`-neighborhoods are symmetric for all
 [positive rational numbers](elementary-number-theory.positive-rational-numbers.md)
 `d`.
-I.e., the upper bounds on the distance between two elements `x` and `y` in a symmetric premetric are the same than the upper bounds on the distance between `y` and `x`.
+I.e., upper bounds on the distance between two elements `x` and `y` in a symmetric premetric are also upper bounds on the distance between `y` and `x`.

 ## Definitions